Wood Borer Pest Control in Melbourne

 Being a beetle, borer beetles rightfully go through the stages of egg, larva, pupa, and adult that lasts for about 3 years.
 Adult beetles lay the eggs in tunnels in the wood.
 Once the eggs hatch into larva they start feeding on the wood and its sap safely hidden in the tunnels, away from being spotted by humans.
 A borer beetle spends majority of its life span as a larva, which can be for about 2 years!
 As they grow in size they come closer to the surface and exit from holes in the wood.
 Once the pupa reaches the adult stage it leaves the tunnel which was its nest and flies out to mate and lay eggs as it only has a few days to live.
 Although attracted to wood, different species tend to prefer different wood to lay their eggs.

-How many different types of wood borer beetles are there?
+Matters get worse when you realize how many different types of wood borer

 Known to attack timber, different borer beetles prefer different types of wood and consume it in a different ways.
 The 3 types of Borer beetles who cause damage are:

 also known as Lyctid borer, this beetle feeds on the sapwood of certain hardwood timbers.
 It leaves behind a fine dust that has the texture of talcum powder and can strip the timber of its strength.

 Common Furniture Beetle